All Products

 Serverless App Engine:Enable DNS forwarding for both K8s Service and internal domain names in SAE applications

-The K8s Service capability of Serverless App Engine (SAE) applications relies on the default DNS resolution service address on Alibaba Cloud.
-If you need to access internal domain names, you must configure external DNS servers through PrivateZone forwarding rules.
-This topic describes how to use PrivateZone forwarding rules to support both K8s Service internal resolution and targeted forwarding to external DNS systems, ensuring compatibility between the two and meeting hybrid DNS resolution requirements for your business.
+Serverless App Engine (SAE) applications use Kubernetes Service (K8s Service) to access internal services.
+By default, SAE relies on Alibaba Cloud’s built-in DNS resolution service.
+To resolve internal domain names managed by external DNS systems, configure PrivateZone forwarding rules.
+This topic describes how to use PrivateZone forwarding rules to support both K8s Service internal resolution and targeted forwarding to external DNS systems, enabling hybrid DNS resolution for your business.

 Solution overview